 Main navigation | Main content

-In the past, students have often purchased health insurance which was not adequate.
-The University of Minnesota now requires all international students, visiting scholars, and accompanying dependents to purchase the university’s insurance - the Student Health Benefit Plan (SHBP).
-You will be charged for the SHBP automatically on your tuition bill each semester.
-DO NOT purchase other health insurance from your government or private insurance providers, otherwise you will pay for two insurance policies.
+Students holding a qualifying graduate assistantship appointment will be eligible to enroll in the Graduate Assistantship Plan as an alternative to the SHBP.
+International students should NOT purchase alternative health insurance from a government or private insurance company for either themselves or their dependents, otherwise you will pay for two insurance policies.
 Your payment for the SHBP and the Student Services Fee each semester will allow you to be seen at Boynton Health Service for most services at no cost and some services at a reduced cost.